 Dive the Banana Reef

 West of Farukolhufushi Island in the North Malé Atoll is where divers, snorkellers and swimmers will find the magnificent and world-famous Banana Reef.
 Shaped like a banana, this protected marine area is perfect for both advanced and beginner divers.
 The reef offers small canyons, overhangs and soft coral.
-In the center of the reef is a large overhang formed by the ocean’s currents.
+In the centre of the reef is a large overhang formed by the ocean’s currents.
 Here, divers and snorkellers will come into contact with large schools of oriental sweet lips, snappers and fusiliers.
 On the south end of the reef, discover a wall with some smaller caves filled with red tooth trigger fish.

 Watch the Mudhdhoo beach light up at night

 Anyone who loves a sky full of stars should head over to the twinkling beaches of Mudhdhoo in the Baa Atoll.
 Originally thought to be caused by phytoplankton, one type of glowing sea organism, the glowing, starry beaches in the Maldives are courtesy of a type of tiny crustacean called ostracods.
 This phenomenon usually occurs from around September to November, but it all really depends on the moon and weather and can extend up to February.
 And though Dusit Thani Maldives’ beach is the best spot to witness it close up, we have heard the glow is visible from neighbouring islands.

 Discover Fulhadhoo Beach

-There are thousands of breathtaking beaches in Maldives, but shall we select one among the others, Fulhadhoo Beach is our choice.
-This pristine beach is located on the island of Fulhadhoo, itself is located in the Southern Maalhosmadulhu Atoll, about two hours northwest of Malé by speedboat.
+There are thousands of breathtaking beaches in the Maldives, but shall we select one among the others, Fulhadhoo Beach is our choice.
+This pristine beach is located on the island of Fulhadhoo, which is located in the Southern Maalhosmadulhu Atoll, about two hours northwest of Malé by speedboat.
 Virtually uninhabited, with only around 250 residents of the small village on the east side of the island, you will really feel like you’ve found a little piece of paradise in this remote location.
-With bright white sandy beaches, abundant palm growths, and blue and turquois colored lagoons, Fulhadhoo Beach will left its visitors in awe at just how special this beach is.
+With bright white sandy beaches, abundant palm growths, and blue and turquoise coloured lagoons, Fulhadhoo Beach will leave its visitors in awe at just how special this beach is.